 Even today, when he’s pushing his 40s he’s still able to do this (he’s one of the oldest ever grand slam champions), and aside from his 20 Grand Slam titles, that’s why we’ve chosen the Fed as our second-best tennis player of all time.

 When it comes to the debate over who is the greatest tennis player of all time, Novak Djokovic isn’t always a popular opinion.

 Perhaps it’s because Roger and Rafa seem to be so universally loved that Djokovic can sometimes be seen as the other guy.

 However, Djokovic’s stats are simply unbelievable.
 In my opinion, if you put a prime Djokovic up against prime anyone else on this list he wins at least 6 out of 10 times.

 Whether you think that makes him the best tennis player of all time is for you to decide, but it’s hard to disagree about his backhand being one of the best of all time.

-When you throw everything in though, we’ve gone with Federer, even if Djokovic might end up with the most Grand Slams.
+When you throw everything in though, we’ve gone with Nadal, even if Djokovic might end up with the most Grand Slams.